Charts are one of the most important parts of Microsoft Excel.

-The top most benefit of using advanced charts in Excel is they are focused on a specific kind of data and make it more understandable.
+The benefit of using advanced charts in Excel is they are focused on a specific kind of data and make it more understandable.

 A step chart is an extended version of a line chart.
 It’s is perfect to use when you want to show the changes happened on irregular intervals.